mmckibben/evopipes_singularity/README.md

 #THIS IS A TEST REPOSITORY FROM https://gitlab.com/barker-lab/EvoPipes .
 This instance is intended to be used on HPC systems and singularity.
 Please refer to source gitlab page for information about the original pipeline.

+Singularity users can use: singularity build evopipes docker:mmckibben/evopipes_test Then execute using: singularity run evopipes "evopipe command"

 # EvoPipes Pipeline Collection

 This repository contains the scripts for the core EvoPipes pipelines: DupPipe, OrthoPipe, and TransPipe.
 Also included is a link to a docker image that contains a working version of these pipelines and is the recommended way for most people to use the tools.